Sofia, Bulgaria

 Friday, July 30 — Plodiv

 Nice breakfast.
 After, I head over to Sofia Metro Serdica Сердика station and head northish for two stops to the Central Railway Station, where I exit.
-The station is of the classic era, and most of the writting is in Cyrillic, which could cause some to get nervous, but luckily I have some time to figures things out.
+The station is of the classic era, and most of the writing is in Cyrillic, which could cause some to get nervous, but luckily I have some time to figures things out.
 The first thing I notice is my train БВ 8611 doesn't have a track assigned yet, so I have to wait.
 In about 10 minutes, I notice my train is assigned to that track 11и.
-I previoulsy did some research and learned that there were two track 11s: 11З & 11и.
-With a bit of tranlate helpf, I realized that З meant West, Запад, and и meant east, изток.
+I previously did some research and learned that there were two track 11s: 11З & 11и.
+With a bit of translate help, I realized that З meant West, Запад, and и meant east, изток.
 It all makes sense as Plovdiv is east of Sofia.
 All set.
 I find the first class carriage, which is quite old, but at least the windows roll down.
 At 13:20, on the dot, my Bulgarian State Railways train rolls out of the station.
 We average about 33mph and the trip takes a bit less than three hours.
-It is very hot outside, about 35 Celcius, so as long as the train is moving with the windows down, there is a bit of breeze to cool things off a tad.
+It is very hot outside, about 35 Celsius, so as long as the train is moving with the windows down, there is a bit of breeze to cool things off a tad.
 But when we pull into a station without an overhang, it becomes a pizza oven!

 Saturday, July 31 — Plodiv